Nattakan-Nack/Decision_Tree_Customer_churn_prediction/README.md

 # Decision_Tree_Customer_churn_prediction
-Data Science Project by Using Python

-# Customer Churn Prediction Project

 This project aims to predict customer churn using a **Decision Tree** model.
 The model is evaluated using **10-fold Cross Validation** to ensure robustness in performance.

 ### Dataset